 About conversions and conversion rate

 We count a conversion any time a visitor submits a form on your page, regardless of whether or not they've already opted in previously.
 For instance, if 200 people sign up for your newsletter, we’ll count exactly 200 conversions.

 Your page’s conversion rate reflects how many opt-ins you have compared to unique views.
 (Specifically, we divide conversions by unique views to calculate a conversion percentage.)

-At this time, our system only counts form submissions as a conversion.
-If your page’s call to action leads to another URL, like a sales page or survey—anything other than a Leapages form—you might consider using a third-party analytics platform if you're in need of further analytics.
+At this time, our system only counts form submissions or button clicks as a conversion.
+You might consider using a third-party analytics platform if you're in need of further analytics.

 The analytics graph